newslynx/docs/_build/html/_sources/metrics.txt

 1. While NewsLynx is an analytics platform, it is not a service for tracking events on sites.
 NewsLynx exists in between analytics providers and their audiences as a tool which enables the curation and customization of metrics.

 .. _metrics-principle-2:
 2. For the reasons above, **we do not store timeseries data more granular than hour**.
-While this is configurable by setting ``metrics_min_date_unit`` and ``metrics_min_date_value`` in your ``config.yaml``, its change is not encouraged.
+While this is configurable by setting ``metrics_min_date_unit`` and ``metrics_min_date_value`` in your ``config.yaml``, it's not encouraged.

 .. _metrics-principle-3:
 3. Metrics should be stored in the their rawest state but should be automatically summarized and compared.
 The process from ingestion => summary => comparison should be both invisible to the user and effortlessly undone.

 .. _metrics-principle-4:
 4. While we should make no assumptions about the data source a user prefers, we should not have to constantly compromise the above standards to accomodate one source.
 With that in mind, we should have a schema for Metrics which, while rigid, is flexible enough to handle most use cases.
-In the cases which this schema does not prove adequate, we should consider whether this particular use case is general enough before modifying it.
+In the cases which this schema does not prove adequate, we should consider whether this particular use case is general enough before modifying the schema.

 .. _metrics-schema: